Ambassadors see behind the scenes of exercise Ulchi Freedom Shield

 |0

-This work, Ambassadors see behind the scenes of exercise Ulchi Freedom Shield [Image 3 of 3], by LCDR Brendan Trembath, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ambassadors see behind the scenes of exercise Ulchi Freedom Shield, by LCDR Brendan Trembath, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.